25 Ways You're Damaging Your Health and Don't Even Know It

 You might not realize it, but certain positions while sleeping can damage your health.
 "Many people will sleep every night on their sides in the fetal position.
 While this seems harmless, this sleeping position can actually be detrimental to your health," points out David Greuner, MD, of NYC Surgical Associates.
 "When you sleep like this, it cuts your diaphragm's free range down which can cause back pain as well as issues with your lungs."

-The Remedy Rx: Try another sleeping position.
+The Rx: Try another sleeping position.
 According to the National Sleep Foundation, the healthiest way to sleep in on your back.

 Not Hydrating Properly